LLMsLab/cookiecutter-ai-flock/{{cookiecutter.project_slug}}/README.md

-For detailed steps on setting up a Python environment on a Windows 10 OS machine without admin rights and behind a firewall, please refer to the Docs page of the Cookiecutter RAG website:
+For detailed steps on setting up a Python environment on a Windows 10 OS machine without admin rights and behind a firewall, please refer to the Docs page of the Cookiecutter GenAI, ML & AI website:

-📖 [Cookiecutter RAG Windows OS Setup Guide](https://llmslab.github.io/ccookiecutter-genai-ml-ai/tutorials/windows-os-setup/)
+📖 [Cookiecutter GenAI, ML & AI Windows OS Setup Guide](https://llmslab.github.io/ccookiecutter-genai-ml-ai/tutorials/windows-os-setup/)

 This comprehensive guide covers all prerequisites and steps necessary to